-- This document gives you a summary of information about the Investment Account from Aviva. - You should also: - Look at the details of the available investments that can be held within the Investment Account, which you can find on your online account. - Read the information we provide relating to the funds in which you're considering investing, such as fund factsheets and Key investor information documents/ Key Information Documents.
+- This document gives you a summary of information about the Investment Account from Aviva. - You should also: - Look at the details of the available investments that can be held within the Investment Account, which you can find on your online account. - Read the information we provide relating to the funds in which you're considering investing, such as fund factsheets and Key investor information documents/Key Information Documents.

-- Read the illustration on pages pages 6 and 7 that shows how much you may get back in the future. - Read the Aviva Investment Account Terms and Conditions. - We can give you facts but not a personal recommendation
+- Read the illustration on pages 5 and 6 that shows how much you may get back in the future. - Read the Aviva Investment Account Terms and Conditions.